SoftwareWizards/meanjs/README.md

-Our app can be found via Heroku [Heroku link]
+Our app can be found via Heroku [http://my-ladder.herokuapp.com/]

 **********************************************